ADACS-Australia/2023_ASA_ECR_Python_Workshop/_episodes/ParallelComputing.md

 > In our description of 1-8 we missed a bunch of code.
 >
 > What does it do?
+>
+> There are a few good practices that we should obey when doing our multiprocessing, and this is where the extra code comes in.
+> Firstly, we should plan for when things go bad.
+> If we were running our program, and the user presses <CTRL>+C, then we want the program to exit.
+> However, by default only the current process (the parent) will exit, and the others will continue on their way.
+> By wrapping our `pool.map` in a `try/except` clause we can catch the keyboard interrupt and then close the program in a nicer way.
 {: .callout}

-### Extra bits
-There are a few good practices that we should obey when doing our multiprocessing, and this is where the extra code comes in.

-Firstly, we should plan for when things go bad.
-If we were running our program, and the user presses <CTRL>+C, then we want the program to exit.
-However, by default only the current process (the parent) will exit, and the others will continue on their way.
-By wrapping our `pool.map` in a `try/except` clause we can catch the keyboard interrupt and then close the program in a nicer way.

 ### How are the processes communicating with each other?
 In our example above, the different processes don't actually share any memory.